Let's figure it out.

 The mediator’s role includes:

-Mediators can also provide a neutral and appropriate location for the mediation session.
+Mediators can also provide a neutral and appropriate location for the mediation session which could take place in person or online.

-In family disputes lawyers participate in many ways: attending mediation with their clients, providing information and advice by phone throughout the process and advising on the final agreement made in mediation.
-It is up to you and your lawyer to decide how or if your lawyer participates.
+This will be up to you.
+In North America approximately 80% of family files are self-represented which means that people have not hired a lawyer and this is consistent with my practice.
+Some people want the support of a lawyer and they can participate in many ways: attending mediation with their clients, providing information and advice by phone throughout the process or advising on the final agreement made in mediation.
+It is up to you and your lawyer if you have one to decide how or if your lawyer participates.
 I always advise people to seek independent legal advice on any agreement made in mediation.

 Typically the parties involved share the cost for family mediation.
 An unequal division of costs can be arranged but should be discussed at the beginning of the process.
 For workplace mediations it is typical that the employer pays for the mediation process.